MobilityData/gtfs.org/docs/schedule/examples/flex.md

 ### Define zones (GeoJSON location)

-Using locations.geojson to define zones for deviated route.
+Using [locations.geojson] (../../reference/#locationsgeojson) to define zones for deviated route.
 Typically, deviations are limited to keep the service on schedule.
 Therefore, as the vehicle travels, the deviation area between each fixed stop may vary accordingly.
 The area for route deviation may look like the image below:

 <div class="flex-photos">
     <img src="../../../assets/deviated_route_zones.png" alt="deviated route zones">
 </div>

-### Define stop_times
+### Define stop times

-- For fixed stops, define fields such as `arrival_time`, `departure_time`, and `stop_id` in a manner similar to normal bus routes.
-- Between fixed stops, define the zones where deviation is allowed.
-- `pickup_type = 1` and `drop_off_type = 3` indicates that deviated pickup is not allowed (limiting boarding to fixed stops only), and that riders must coordinate with the driver for alighting in the deviation zone.
+For fixed stops, define fields such as `arrival_time`, `departure_time`, and `stop_id` in a manner similar to normal bus routes.
+Between fixed stops, define the zones where deviation is allowed. `pickup_type = 1` and `drop_off_type = 3` indicates that deviated pickup is not allowed (limiting pickup to fixed stops only), and that riders must coordinate with the driver to be dropped off in the deviation zone.

 [**stop_times.txt**](../../reference/#stop_timestxt)